-Larry Peterson, President and Board of Director
+Larry Peterson, CEO and Board of Director

 I grew up on a dairy farm west of Moose Lake and graduated from high school here.
 I came back to Moose Lake after college, working in the accounting business as a Certified Public Accountant (CPA).
 After 10 years, I joined First National Bank in 1984, becoming President in 1987, a title I have held since.
 I have been on the Board of our Bank since October 1986.
 There is no finer occupation than helping dreams come true in your home town.

 I have been a member and on the Board of and Treasurer of most every organization around the area, including 16 years on the Mercy Hospital Board, most as Chair.
 I’ve been on several state level boards for my accounting and banking associations.
 I have organized the Fly-In Breakfast at the Moose Lake Airport for over 20 years.
 My favorite hobbies are centered around the outdoors and nice weather.
 I live on Sand Lake and enjoy the lake and the golf course there.
 I still get on my motorcycle once in a while and also fly a small airplane.
 The most precious part of life is living in our small town and enjoying time with family and friends.

 I grew up in Willow River and come from a family of 10.
 I feel very lucky to have grown up in a small town and have graduated from a small town school, with 28 students in my graduating class.
 I then went off to college (2 years at St. Scholastica & 2 at UMD) before landing a job at First National Bank of Moose Lake.
 I am blessed to have my wife Sandy & our 5 children and all our grandchildren.
 We love the area, people and sense of community here.